graphql/composite-schemas-spec/spec/Section 1 -- Overview.md

 # Overview

 The GraphQL Composite Schemas specification describes how multiple GraphQL services, known as _subgraphs_, are combined into a single unified GraphQL schema called the _supergraph_.

 For clients querying the unified GraphQL schema, the implementation details and complexities of the distributed systems behind it are hidden.
 The observable behavior of the distributed GraphQL executor is the same as that of a standard GraphQL executor as described by the GraphQL specification.

 This specification focuses on two core components to allow interoperability between tooling and gateways from different implementers, the schema composition and the execution.

 - **Composition**: The schema composition describes a process of merging subgraph schemas into a single GraphQL schema.
 This schema is annotated with execution directives and is referred to as the Gateway Configuration.

 - **Execution**: The distributed GraphQL executor specifies the Gateway Configuration and the core execution algorithms.

-The GraphQL Composite Schemas spec describes a colaborative approach towards build a single graph composed from multiple _subgraphs_ by specifying the algorithms to merge different GraphQL _subgraph_ schemas into a single _supergraph_.
+The GraphQL Composite Schemas spec describes a collaborative approach towards build a single graph composed from multiple _subgraphs_ by specifying the algorithms to merge different GraphQL _subgraph_ schemas into a single _supergraph_.

 Two subgraphs exposing a type with the same name form a distributed type in the _supergraph_.

 ```graphql example
 # subgraph 1